DavidCalebChaparroOrozco/Daily-Projects/README.md

       - Highlighted the balance between precision and recall, showing effective performance in classifying both positive and negative reviews.

   This project demonstrates the practical application of pre-trained transformer models in sentiment analysis, emphasizing the importance of data preprocessing, model evaluation, and visualization in deriving meaningful insights from textual data.
+* Day 140: 🎮 Memory Game 🎮
+  * Today, I created a memory game using Pygame, focusing on building a fun and interactive application that challenges players to find matching pairs of colored cards.
+Here's a summary of what I accomplished:
+    - **Game Setup**: Initialized Pygame and set up the display with a grid of cards.
+    - **Card Generation**:
+      - Defined a set of colors and created pairs for the memory game.
+      - Shuffled the colors and assigned them to the cards in a grid layout.
+    - **Game Logic**:
+      - Implemented the logic for flipping cards and checking for matches.
+      - Handled user input to select and flip cards, and checked for matched pairs.
+      - Included a mechanism to hide unmatched cards after a short delay.
+    - **Graphics and Display**:
+      - Drew the cards on the screen, showing either the card back or the front color based on their state.
+      - Added text to display a winning message when all pairs are found.
+    - **Game Loop**:
+      - Managed the main game loop to handle events, update the game state, and redraw the screen.
+      - Ensured the game runs smoothly and responds to user actions.

+  This project highlights the use of Pygame for game development, emphasizing the importance of game logic, user interaction, and visual display to create an engaging user experience.
+The memory game is a great way to practice Pygame and develop skills in interactive application design.